 Neither genes nor environment can implant ideas in a child’s mind and make him accept them.
 Only his own self-generated thinking–or his default on that responsibility–will shape his soul.

 Cloning the body will not clone the mind.
 A mind is inescapably under the individual’s own volitional control.
 “The Boys from Brazil”?
 It was not Hitler’s body but his choices that made him a monster.

 The worry about this kind of problem cannot account for the virtual panic over human cloning, nor for the fact that the cloning-ban advocates oppose human cloning across the board, in any quantity, for any reason.

 The actual opposition to human cloning springs from something primordial, the fear of the unknown, the fear captured in the catch-phrase: “We can’t play God.”
 But why can’t we?
 We can and we must.

 A surgeon “plays God” whenever he removes a cancer or an infected appendix rather than letting the patient die.
 We “play God” anytime we use our intelligence to improve the “natural” course of events.
 Natural?
 It is man’s nature to “play God” by reshaping matter to produce the food, shelter, tools, cars, and power stations that sustain and enhance our existence.
-Not to “play God” in this way means to abandon the struggle for human life and submit uncomplainingly to whatever happens.
+Not to “play God” in this way means to abandon the struggle for human life and submit abjectly to whatever happens.

-At the threshold of a wide range of earth-shaking biomedical advances, we must not let irrational fears of the new slow progress in the battle to enhance and extend human life.
+At the threshold of a wide range of earth-shaking biomedical advances, we must not let irrational fears of the new slow our progress in the battle to enhance and extend human life.